juji-io/datalevin/benchmarks/write-bench/README.md

 The purpose of this benchmark is to study the write throughput and latency under various conditions in Datalevin.
-Hopefully, this gives users some reference data points to help choosing the right transaction function and the right data batch size for specific use cases.
+Hopefully, this gives users some reference data points to help choosing the right transaction function, the right data batch size and environment flags for specific use cases.

 We also compare Datalevin's transaction speed with SQLite, as it is the most widely deployed embedded database that has a reputation for being fast.